 Happy Birthday, Bucky!

 In 1964, Time magazine called Buckminster Fuller "an American original," and I might argue that there have been few figures within the annals of twentieth-century architectural history as compelling as the inventive Mr. Fuller.
-Somewhere between radical visionary and total crackpot, Fuller was a modern sensation, a man ahead of his time working to shape the world in ways few could understand.
-Born on July 12, 1875, in Milton, Massachusetts, Fuller spent his life trying to improve humanity by doing more with less.
+Somewhere between radical visionary and total crackpot, Fuller was a modern sensation- a man ahead of his time working to shape the world in ways few could understand.
+Born on July 12, 1895, in Milton, Massachusetts, Fuller spent his life trying to improve society by doing more with less.
 He saw the world as an interconnected system and sought to improve the whole of humanity, making "Spaceship Earth" work for everyone.

 So in honor of his birthday- here are 10 things to know about Bucky Fuller.